 Originally developed in the 1920s by psychologist and educational consultant William Marston, DISC testing has since been refined and validated by many eminent psychologists, social scientists and HR professionals.
 Today it is considered to be the preeminent workplace assessment tool.

 Some people believe that using the DISC Model to describe personality is an over-simplification.
 Before coming to such a conclusion please consider this…

 “There are only three primary colours and yet they allow us to produce every single colour, tone and hue in the world”.

-DISC Personality Profile Descriptions
+DISC Personality Profile